 - Salt and freshly ground black pepper

-The potatoes will take by far the longest time to cook and should therefore be added whole to a large pot of boiling, salted water, to simmer for twenty-five to thirty minutes.
-The broccoli should broken in to florets and cooked in the same way in a separate pot for no more than eight to ten minutes.
+- The potatoes will take by far the longest time to cook and should, therefore, be cooked first.
+Add them whole to a large pot of boiling, salted water, to simmer for 25–30 minutes.

-The meal should then be plated up and the crisped skin should peel easily away from the salmon fillet with the aid of a knife.
+- The meal should then be plated up (the crisped skin should peel easily away from the salmon fillet with the aid of a knife).

 Please note that salmon should always retain that little bit of pinkness and moisture in the centre to be enjoyed at its very best.

 As we have already touched upon, there are a great many potential reasons why people spend Christmas alone.
-Personally, I spent Christmas 2012 and New Year 2012/13 alone through choice.
+Personally, I spent Christmas 2012 and New Year 2012/13 alone by choice.
 I worked right through the holiday period.
 I am in a minority in that I wanted to be alone on Christmas.
-Most people in a similar situation do not...

 If, therefore, you know someone seemingly destined to spend Christmas alone and you are having a party on Christmas Day, why not invite them to come along?
 The likelihood is that they will be alone only through circumstances and would much rather not be.

-Please remember The Christmas Message and what Christmas is all about and do your bit for the true spirit of Christmas every year.
-The act alone should be all the reward that you need...
+Please remember what Christmas is all about and do your bit for the true spirit of the holiday every year.
+The act alone should be all the reward that you need . . .